macrespo42/macrespo42/README.md

 ## I'm student at 42 Paris, studying computer sciences and web development

-- 🔭 I'm currently working on [42 project matrix](https://github.com/macrespo42/matrix)
+- 🔭 I'm currently working on [42 project Hypertube](https://github.com/jurichar/Ultratube)
-- 🌱 I'm currently learning mathematic, computer sciences and rust / python
+- 🌱 I'm currently learning backend dev and python
-- 🥅 2023 goals: Complete the 42 Artificial intelligence projects and find an entreprise to validate my 42 cursus
+- 🥅 2024 goals: Complete the RNCP 7 degree and find an entreprise to validate my 42 cursus

 ### Connect with me